Single-Course Engelsk 5 ECTS

 • evaluate the quality of experimental and model structures.

-• navigate PDB database and operate the basic functions of the program PyMOL for visualisation of protein structure.
+• navigate PDB database and operate with PyMOL for visualisation and analyses of protein structures.

 • construct models of a protein of unknown structure and analyze them.